 Rare books and music

-For printed items, you should consult the relevant catalogue to identify the required item, and then place an online request via the main catalogue.
+For printed items, you should consult the relevant catalogue to identify the required item, and then place an online request via Library Search.

 Delivery of rare books and music

 Normally, you may order up to eight items at one time using the online book request system, but you can keep only a maximum of six items on reserve.

 Printed material you have not reserved is delivered to the reading room at set times.